Cheshire qudits from fractional quantum spin Hall states in twisted MoTe$_2$

+A Cheshire qudit in thermal equilibrium at intermediate temperatures: $\delta\ll T\ll \Delta$, that greatly exceed the (exponentially-small) splitting, $\Delta$, of the GSD, but are much less than the (bulk or edge) gap to local excitations, $\Delta,$, will be in an approximately equal-weight (incoherent) mixture of the topological ground-states, and will exhibit an associated thermal entropy $S\approx \log {\rm GSD}$, with corrections that are exponentially suppressed in $e^{-\Delta/T},e^{-\ell/\xi}$ where $\ell$ is the distance between different edges of the annulus.
+Previous theoretical works proposed detecting related thermal entropies of non-Abelian defects either through calorimetry or by exploiting Maxwell relations relating changes in entropy to changes in charge or magnetization~\cite{cooper2009observable,iadecola2014accessing,sankar2023measuring}, the latter of which have been used to experimental measure entropy in quantum dot systems~\cite{hartman2018direct,child2022entropy,child2022robust}.
+Here, we propose a scheme to measure the thermal entropy associated with the topological GSD of an annular Cheshire qudit through capacitive measurements of electrical polarization (Fig.~\ref{fig:entropy}), which introduces several potential experimental simplifications.

-Applying an electric field, $E_A$, can switch on inter-edge tunneling, splitting the GSD as schematically illustrated in Fig.~\ref{fig:cheshire}b.
+Consider the setup shown in Fig.~\ref{fig:cheshire}a.
+As discussed above, applying an electric field, $E_A$, in region $A$ that connects the inner- and outer- edges can be used to switch on inter-edge tunneling, splitting the GSD (Fig.~\ref{fig:cheshire}b).
 If the tunneling for the largest applied electric field, $E_{\max}$, satisfies: $\Gamma(E_{\max})\gg T$, then the electric field in region $A$ can be used to effectively switch the topology of system from that of an annulus to a disk.

 This change in entropy can be observed by capacitive measurements of the out-of-plane electric polarization in region $A$, $\mathcal{P}_A$, via the Maxwell relation $\frac{\d S}{\d E_A} = \frac{\d \mathcal{P}_A}{\d T}$: